zephyrproject-rtos/zephyr/doc/guides/west/repo-tool.rst

 - Two zephyr commits can have the same external commits (like ``F`` and ``G``).
 - Not all commits in some projects are associated with a zephyr commit (``P3`` "jumps" multiple commits in its history between zephyr commits ``B → C``).
-- Every zephyr commit’s manifest refers to exactly one version in each of the other projects it cares about.
+- Every zephyr commit's manifest refers to exactly one version in each of the other projects it cares about.

 The ``manifest-rev`` branch